How to choose the right Kitesurfing

 Before your trip:

-- Check all bladders for leaks
+- Check all bladders for leaks - repairing those on one of the remote anchorages will be difficult

 - Test safety release systems